microchip-pic-avr-examples/pic18f47q84-curiosity-hpc-demo-code/README.md

   LED D2 blinks at a rate of approximately 1.5 seconds.

   #### Summary
   One way to create a delay is to spend time decrementing a variable in software.
 In assembly, the timing can be accurately programmed since the user will have direct control over the code execution.
-In C, the compiler takes the source code and compiles it into assembly before creating a Hex file to program to the PIC MCU.
+In C, the compiler takes the source code and compiles it into assembly before creating a hex code to program to the PIC MCU.
 Consequently, it is difficult to anticipate the number of instructions needed to execute a line in C. For more accurate timing in C, this lab uses the MCU’s Timer1 (TMR1) module to produce the desired delay.
 Timer1 is discussed in Lab 7: Timers.

   ### <u>Lab 3: Rotate</u>